 The Bottom Line

 If you are a beginner investor and already have a Bank of America account, Merrill Edge is a good broker to use to get started in online stock trading at a reasonable price.
-Seasoned investors who really care about platform and price points should probably look elsewhere.
+Seasoned investors who really care about platform and price points should potentially look elsewhere.